article

 Convertible sofa beds provide seating for guests and a comfy sleep option after dark.
 Drop-leaf tables expand only when needed, so you keep walking room most days.
 Wall-mounted desks lift work zones off the floor and make cleaning easier.

 Storage ottoman benches add hidden capacity for linens and gear while offering a place to sit.
 Smart design blends style and utility, so your home looks intentional instead of crowded.
+The average storage ottoman provides 2-4 cubic feet of hidden storage while serving as seating for one adult.

 Living Room Space Savers: Convertible Sofas, Coffee Tables, and Hidden Storage